FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ### Syntax
 - The first argument of `fit` is an object of type `PanelFactorModel`.
-This must be constructed by specifying the id variable, the time variable, and the factor dimension in the dataframe.
+An object of type `PanelFactorModel` can be constructed by specifying the id variable, the time variable, and the factor dimension in the dataframe.
 Both the id and time variable must be of type `PooledDataVector`.

 	```julia
 	using RDatasets, DataFrames, PanelFactorModels